P. J. Walker: Calgary Stampeders

 On October 8, 2024, Walker was signed to the practice roster of the Calgary Stampeders of the Canadian Football League.
-He was released on October 27, then re-signed on November 11.
+He was released on October 27, one day after the end of the regular season.
+He was later re-signed on November 11.
+Walker dressed in 13 games, starting one, in 2025 as the backup to Vernon Adams.
+Walker's lone start was a 31–11 loss to the Ottawa Redblacks.
+He changed his jersey number from 2 to 11 in the following offseason.

+On April 30, 2026, Walker announced his retirement from professional football.